QUICK ANSWER

 This is the most counterintuitive part of the data.
 It is also the most instructive.

 People who retake the Florida real estate exam pass at a lower rate than first-time takers.
-Roughly 36% compared to 52 to 56%.
+Recent DBPR reports show retakers trailing first-time takers by roughly 15 to 20 percentage points.

 These are people who have already seen the exam.
 They know what it looks like.
 They have received a score report telling them exactly which topics they failed.
 They have had extra time to study.
 And they still pass at a lower rate than someone sitting for the first time.